s54a/projectinit/Readme.md

 ## Folder Structure

-there is only 1 for testing which has three files
+There is only 1 for testing which has three files
 I didn't add any more template cause I didn"t wanted to bloat the package

     📁 init